Strroke21/OpenVins-with-ROS2-Ardupilot/README.md

 https://github.com/Strroke21/V-SLAM-with-RTABMAP-and-Realsense-D4XX

-### 5. edit config file in given as per your sensors and topics
+### 5. edit config file in given as per your sensors and topics (make a custom config folder and add below files in it and keep the folder inside /openvins/config)

 ```bash
     estimator_config.yaml #set use_stereo: false (if mono cam else set true for stereo)